cla-cif/RPS-Lizard-Spock/README.md

 __You can find the live link here: [RPS LIZARD SPOCK](https://cla-cif.github.io/RPS-Lizard-Spock/)__

-A light rock-paper-scissor game, Big Bang Theory edition - extended to include Lizard and Spock choices.
+A light extention of the classic rock-paper-scissors game: [The Big Bang Theory](https://the-big-bang-theory.com/rock-paper-scissors-lizard-spock/) edition - extention includes Lizard and Spock choices.
 The user plays against the computer, which randomly selects his choices.
 Whoever reaches 10 first wins the game.

 As this project was developed during the Russian aggression against Ukraine, the colours of the [Ukrainian flag](https://en.wikipedia.org/wiki/Flag_of_Ukraine) have been chosen as a sign of support.
 On the homepage there's a [Click me](https://cla-cif.github.io/ RPS -Lizard-Spock/support.html) link that leads to a support page with some details and useful links to support Ukraine and not the developer of the website.